Why It Works

 - Granny Smith apples add a fruitiness and compliment the already sweet and tart flavor of the dressing.

-For the Dressing: Whisk together sour cream, mayonnaise, sugar, honey, black pepper, mustard powder, and poppy seeds in small bowl.
+For the Dressing: In a small bowl, whisk together sour cream, mayonnaise, sugar, honey, black pepper, mustard powder, and poppy seeds.

 For the slaw: Combine cabbage, carrot, and apple in a large bowl.
 Sprinkle with sugar and salt and toss to combine.
 Let stand five minutes, then transfer to a large colander and rinse thoroughly under cold running water.

 Transfer vegetables to a salad spinner and spin dry.
 Alternatively, transfer to a large rimmed baking sheet lined with a triple layer of paper towels or a clean kitchen towel and blot mixture dry with more towels.
 Return to large bowl.

 Pour dressing over vegetables and toss to coat.
 Adjust seasoning to taste with salt, pepper, and/or sugar.

 |Nutrition Facts (per serving)|

 |Amount per serving|